GoogleCloudPlatform/samples-style-guide/content/en/_index.md

 ### Process the result {#result}

 Methods should avoid a return type whenever possible.
-Instead, show the user how to interact with a returned object programmatically by printing some example attributes to the console.
+Instead, show the user how to interact with a returned object programmatically by printing example attributes to the console.
 Tests should use the output of the function to ensure that it works.

 {{< tabpane langEqualsHeader=true >}}
 {{< tab header="Java" >}}